-We regularly get emails from people in our community asking some really great questions.
+We regularly get emails from people in our community who are asking some really great questions.
 Many of our answers become posts on the ‘Frequently Asked Questions’ board on our site.

-Just today, I answered this question and thought you might benefit hearing our reply as well.
-(Thanks to Emma G. for reaching out to ask!)
+We recently answered this question and thought you might benefit from hearing our reply as well (thanks to Emma G. for reaching out to ask!):

 “Can fruit be part of a healthy (cavity-free) diet?”

-Let’s first grasp the main reason that causes fruit to be either health-giving or health-undermining for us…
+We’ll answer that question below, but first let’s explore why we crave sweets and the main factor that causes fruit to be either health-giving or health-undermining for us…

 We are hardwired to crave sweet food

-We are biologically hardwired to appreciate sweet flavors because eating a load of sugar at one time is going to convert the sugars to body fat that the body can save to burn as energy during a lean time.
+We are biologically hardwired to appreciate sweet flavors because eating a load of sugar all at one time is going to trigger our body to convert the sugars into body fat that our systems can save to burn as energy during

-This has been ok throughout human history until the obvious downfall… The availability of sugar-laden foods 24 hours a day, 365 days a year in every corner convenience store or coffee shop.
+This has been ok throughout human history until the obvious downfall that has shown up in modern, industrialized times: the availability of sugar-laden foods 24 hours a day, 365 days a year in every corner convenience store or coffee shop.

 This over-availability of sugar causes a very real challenge to modern humans.

 How the ‘sweet tooth’ shows up in our culture…